 Our new fleet of Avanti Discovery hybrid mountain bikes combines the best characteristics of a hybrid bike and a mountain bike to give you a great ride and comfort on gravel cycle trails.
 This bike has a more upright riding style meaning you can still take in the amazing scenery you'll encounter along the way.

 These bikes have 29" wheels, suspension forks and suspension seat posts to iron out the bumps and hydraulic disc brakes give responsive braking.

 They are also available in a low rise, also known as a step though bike frame, please specify on your booking form.

 Our Avanti Discovery low step e-Bike is perfect for cyclists that may require a little assistance on their travels.
 Pedalling our e-Bikes is easier on knees and joints than riding a traditional bike.
 They provide up to 80kms of pedal assistance before requiring recharging.
 Very simple to operate and they provide people with varying levels of cycling experience, health and fitness levels the opportunity to enjoy our cycling holidays.

 For bicycle specifications please contact us for more details.

-Bikes can be fitted with flat pedals, toes clips or SPD pedals.
-A bicycle helmet and drink bottle will be included with your bike rental, along with a 15L saddle bag for personal items you might need in the day.
+Bikes can be fitted with flat pedals, toes clips or MTB SPD pedals.
+A bicycle helmet will be included with your bike rental, along with a 15L saddle bag for personal items you might need in the day.

 Per Person, Twin Share